How to Become a Speech-Language Pathologist in Alabama

 • David Savage, who developed state-wide clinics to serve children with cleft palates and to help with augmentative communication technology

 As a licensed SLP, you will likely have the opportunity to work with autistic children at some point in your career.
-The state took a major step forward in 2012 when the Alabama Legislature passed the Riley Ward Insurance Reform Act, compelling private insurance companies servicing families in the state to cover autism-focused speech therapy.
+The state took a major step forward more than a decade ago when the Alabama Legislature passed the Riley Ward Insurance Reform Act, which compelled private insurance companies in the state to cover autism-focused speech therapy.

-To qualify for your Alabama SLP license and become a speech therapist, you’ll need to earn your master’s degree in the field, pass the National Examination in Speech-Language Pathology, and apply for licensing through the Alabama Board of Examiners for Speech-Language Pathology and Audiology (ABESPA):
+To qualify for your Alabama SLP license and become a speech therapist, you’ll need to earn a master’s degree in the field, pass the National Examination in Speech-Language Pathology, and apply for a license through the Alabama Board of Examiners for Speech-Language Pathology and Audiology (ABESPA):

 Earn a Speech Therapy Degree: Complete a Qualifying Master’s Degree Program in Speech-Language Pathology